Wabel/threads-io-php-plug/README.md

 -------------------------------

 In version 1.0.0, we introduced the first use of the basic functions "identify", "track", "page" and "remove".
-Here's an extensive use of the service :
+Here's a basic usage of the service :

 ```php